Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: Proposed Resource Management for HSB-Nets

 Next, we assume that MU $\hat{i}$ has an initial variable set $\mathcal{J}'_{\hat{i}}=\mathcal{J}'$, which can be reckoned as its UA and MS preference list pertinent to optimizing $\mathbf{P1.2}$.
 Since the solution $(x_{\hat{i}\tilde{j}}^{*}, y_{\hat{i}\tilde{j}}^{*})$ is obviously inapplicable due to the insufficient bandwidth resources at BS $\tilde{j}$, let the corresponding index $j'=\tilde{j}$ in its SemCom case or $j'=\tilde{j}+J$ in its BitCom case be removed from MU $\hat{i}$'s preference list $\mathcal{J}'_{\hat{i}}$.
 That is,

 whereby its current optimal $\widehat{j'}$ becomes

-Calculating \eqref{eachiteration} again, we can update MU $\hat{i}$'s optimal UA and MS strategy $(x_{\hat{i}j}^{*}, y_{\hat{i}j}^{*})$ over any BS $j\in\mathcal{J}$ as well as BS $\tilde{j}$'s UA list $\mathcal{U}_{\tilde{j}}$.
+Calculating \eqref{eachiteration} again, it is able to update MU $\hat{i}$'s UA and MS solutions $(x_{\hat{i}j}^{*}, y_{\hat{i}j}^{*})$ over any BS $j\in\mathcal{J}$ as well as BS $\tilde{j}$'s UA list $\mathcal{U}_{\tilde{j}}$.
 After that, the satisfaction of constraint (\ref{P1.1}a) w.r.t.
 BS $\tilde{j}$ should be rechecked, and even if it is still in violation, we can repeat the operations between \eqref{mostbandwidthMU} to \eqref{maxjupdate} until (\ref{P1.1}a) is eventually met at BS $\tilde{j}$.
 Likewise, the above procedure can be applied to any other BS $j\in \widetilde{\mathcal{J}}$ until the bandwidth constraints are fulfilled at all BSs after each iteration.
-In summary, by alternately updating $(\bm{x},\bm{y})$ and $\bm{\eta}$ in combination with the proposed preference list-based heuristic algorithm, the UA and MS problems can be solved in the HSB-Net.
+In summary, by alternately updating $(\bm{x},\bm{y})$ and $\bm{\eta}$ in combination with the proposed preference list-based heuristic algorithm, the UA and MS problems can be near-optimally solved in the HSB-Net.